-Make Sure You Have Time For DIY
+Make Sure You Have Time For Do It Yourself

 Ask Questions And Read The Fine Print

-Don’t Let Management Companies Benefit From You
+Don’t Let Management Companies Take Advantage Of You

 Tips To Make Your Property Management Browsing More Successful